Nevada Court Records

 Are Trial Transcripts Open to the Public?

 Yes.
 They are available for inspection and copying by the general public.
-However, transcripts of pre-sentenced cases, juvenile delinquency cases, and other cases that are deemed confidential by statute or court rule may be unavailable for public viewing.
+However, transcripts of pre-sentenced cases, juvenile delinquency cases, and other cases deemed confidential by statute or court rule may be unavailable for public viewing.

 How do I Obtain Nevada Court Transcripts?